10 Ideas for Fitting Everyone at the Thanksgiving Table

 If it’s your turn to host the family festivities this Thanksgiving, but you aren’t blessed with a table for 12 (or more), here are some easy ways to make sure everyone has a place to give thanks.

-Build a Thanksgiving Table
+Build a Bigger Table

 No, we aren’t talking a feat of woodworking precision, but a simple sawhorse thanksgiving table that is a snap to set up for entertaining and folds down when not in use.
 And sawhorses are very easy to build and you can use an old door or other flat slab of wood (or melamine) as the tabletop.
 Whether covered with a tablecloth or left as a rustic centerpiece, your entire family will be happy with enough room to dine in style.